Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Unhinged Super Maniac Minion ALPHA X draws back.
 “So?
 Pretty fucking metal, right?“

 Sapper Minion holds strong as he gives a firm, considerate-looking nod.
 “That’s… that will work.
-It seems unconventional, but that’s exactly the kind of plan The Commander wouldn’t expect.”
+It seems unconventional, but that’s exactly the kind of plan the Commander wouldn’t expect,” he lies.

 The little minion pumps his fist.
 “Hell yeah!
 A tactical dude like you would know what he’s talking about, so you couldn’t be wrong: I’m truly a genius!“

-The tall minion, carrying around his rucksack of det cord and various munitions, gives an encouraging, entirely-faked nod.
+The tall minion, carrying around his rucksack of detonator cord and various munitions, gives an encouraging, entirely-faked nod.
 “Let me know when you’ve kicked his ass.
 I’ll join you right away.”

 Unhinged Super Maniac Minion ALPHA X nods as he passes him by for the trail.
 “You bet.
 You’re not such a bad dude after all, Sapper Minion.
-Sorry for calling you gay.”
+Sorry for calling you gay,” the small minion says with a rare, apologetic twinkle in his eyes.

 “There’s literally nothing wrong with being gay,” Sapper Minion says.

 Unhinged Super Maniac Minion ALPHA X chuckles at what surely must have been a joke.
+He gives the tall minion a tiny tap on the elbow, which is the highest he can reach.
 “Oh you.
 You’re frickin’ hilarious, dude.”

 At that, the little minion trots down the trail to construct his team and begin his plan.